USVI Home Buyer & Seller FAQs

 Whether you are buying or selling your property, there will be significant closing costs to consider in any real estate transaction.
 Your closing costs in USVI may differ depending on the type of property and the loans involved.
 Typically, the normal closing costs to consider would be the below:

-An autonomous public utility created by the Virgin Islands Legislature in 1964, the Virgin Islands Water and Power Authority (WAPA) generates and distributes electricity to approximately 55,000 customers throughout the territory.
-It also provides desalinated, potable water to 13,000 customers in the major commercial and residential centers of Charlotte Amalie (St. Thomas), Christiansted and Frederiksted (St. Croix) and Cruz Bay (St. John) as well as certain subdivisions.
+The Virgin Islands Water and Power Authority (WAPA) is an autonomous public utility created by the Virgin Islands Legislature in 1964, that generates and distributes electricity to approximately 55,000 customers throughout the territory.
+It also provides desalinated, potable water to 13,000 customers in the major commercial and residential centers of Charlotte Amalie (St. Thomas), Christiansted and Frederiksted (St. Croix), and Cruz Bay (St. John) as well as certain subdivisions.

 Because of its reliance on fuel oil and continually escalating crude oil prices worldwide, WAPA’s customer rates are generally higher than in most regions of the United States.
 Monthly bills will vary according to customer usage and the prevailing Levelized Energy Adjustment Clause (LEAC) factor.
 The LEAC factor (or fuel factor as it is called in other Caribbean islands and at some mainland utilities) is a customer surcharge that allows WAPA to address increases or decreases in fuel prices.
 WAPA’s customer rates, as well as adjustments to the LEAC factor, are subject to approval by the Virgin Islands Public Service Commission.